cchance27/rustybridge/docs/AUDIT_SYSTEM_OVERVIEW.md

 This keeps all audit logic centralized, type-safe, and easy to evolve as the platform grows.

+## Future Improvements

+### Export Feature (TODO)
+- Optional export path (JSON/CSV) for external SIEM ingestion
+- Reusable across all audit tables
+- Export based on current filters/grouping from history view
+- Non-blocking implementation to avoid performance impact

-### 3. Future Refactoring & Improvements
+### Refactoring Considerations

-- [ ] **Event Type Verbosity**: The `EventType` enum is currently very verbose.
-While this provides excellent type safety and clarity, it may become unwieldy as the system grows.
-Consider refactoring into a more modular structure or using macros/codegen in the future.
+- **Event Type Verbosity**: The `EventType` enum is currently very verbose.
+While this provides excellent type safety and clarity, consider refactoring into a more modular structure or using macros/codegen as the system grows.
-- [ ] **Session ID Migration**: Currently `session_number` (u32) is used in many places.
-This should be migrated to `session_id` (UUIDv7) strictly to prevent session enumeration attacks.
-This is a known technical debt item.
+- **Session ID Migration**: Some places still use `session_number` (u32).
+This should be migrated to `session_id` (UUIDv7) strictly to prevent session enumeration.